peepsquest/tutorials/src/creatingSpritesheets.md

 Projmate, like most build tools, breaks down a project into smaller units of work called tasks that can depend on each other.
 What is different about Projmate is that a task is defined by one or more pipelines which define behaviour for `development`, `test` and `production` mode.
-For example, in `production` mode a task can minify, compress, add a banner, optimize, etc. All those steps should be skipped while developing.
+For example, in `production` mode a task can minify, compress, add a banner, optimize, etc.

-Here is the folder layout for pixi.js' second example
+In this example, we want to generate a sprite sheet from all the `tp/*.png` files pixi.js' second example folder

     ▾ tp/
         eggHead.png